Loading...

 • Public: The default is viewable to all.

-• Password Protected: Clicking this radio button followed by “OK” causes a text box to appear, showing you to enter a password.
+• Password Protected: Clicking this radio button followed by “OK” causes a text box to appear, prompting you to enter a password.

-• Private: This option hides the content from the public in its entirety.
+• Private: This option hides the content from the public entirely.
 The page is only visible to you.

 Summary

-If you're still planning to create your own WordPress site, you can immediately set up your site with Bluehost's WonderSuite.
+If you're still planning to create your own WordPress site, you can immediately set up your site with Bluehost's WordPress Website Builder.
 Turn your ideas into reality with our suite of powerful tools.

-Tip: Hide a page title is a feature in WordPress that may be useful on a specific page for your website.
-How to use the hide title feature and why, in some instances, can be useful in our blog: How To Hide Page Title in WordPress in 2024
+Hiding a page title is a WordPress feature that may be useful on a specific page of your website.
+How to use the hide title feature and why, in some instances, it can be useful in our blog: How to Hide Page Title in WordPress.

 • Chat Support - While on our website, you should see a CHAT bubble in the bottom right-hand corner of the page.
 Click anywhere on the bubble to begin a chat session.